ingmapping/tile-generation/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Dark Matter v1.3<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://github.com/openmaptiles/dark-matter-gl-style/releases

-I've also included some styles of my own based on some of the above.
+I've also included some styles of my own based on some of the above and based on the styles added by [CMU-CREATE-Lab/tile-generation](https://github.com/CMU-CREATE-Lab/tile-generation).
+My custom styles are positron-simplified-labels, positron-no-labels, klokantech-basic-cpb-simplified-labels.
+These styles were made for generating great basemaps for the Netherlands.
+Note that place name labels have been optimized for use with the map extent of the Netherlands.
+In the default styles random cities were displaying at low zoom level and in my opinion there were just too many labels.
+Less is more sometimes.

+The bounds used for the Netherlands: 3.0847 (left/min Longitude/west/minX), 50.7395 (bottom/min Latitude/south/minY), 7.2693 (right/max Longitude/east/MaxX), 53.7355 (top/max Latitude/north/MaxY).

 ##### Config

-I've included three tileserver-gl configuration files for the styles included here plus the map data and fonts you downloaded above:
+There are four tileserver-gl configuration files for the styles included here plus the map data and fonts you downloaded above:

     tileserver-gl-config-planet.json
     tileserver-gl-config-north-america_us.json
     tileserver-gl-config-europe_great-britain.json
+    tileserver-gl-config-europe__the_netherlands.json

 If the mbtiles files you downloaded have filenames different than what's referenced in the above JSON config files, you'll need to fix the config file(s) accordingly.
+So please take a look at the bounding box and paths to the config files.

+For this project the tileserver-gl-config-europe__the_netherlands.json config file was used to generate tiles for the Netherlands.

 #### Running Tileserver GL